 Feedback from the results can be used to drive the parametric variation or modify the scenario based on emergent findings and thus test the appropriateness of any risk controls.
 It may identify further situations to be assessed or alternative risk controls to be evaluated.

-D.5.3 Safety Zones

-Safety zones for construction, maintenance and decommissioning will be applied for routinely through DECC.

-The Government’s position in relation to operational safety zones for OREI is that a case must be made for the establishment of such zones.
-Compelling risk assessed arguments would be required for the establishment of a safety zone which excludes all vessels from the OREI area.

-The IMO/UNCLOS safety zone at 500 metres considered with respect to other types of offshore structure does not imply that a direct parallel can be applied to wind farms or other types of OREI.
-It is used to illustrate an existing limitation but where the personnel expected to be found on structures and the potential for environmental damage are primary considerations.

-D.5.
-How to Define Scenarios for Assessment
+D.5.3 How to Define Scenarios for Assessment

 Once a situation has been selected, a scenario or numbers of scenarios may need to be defined to fully explore the situation.
 It is important that the scenario definition is robust, i.e. that it is capable of broad interpretation and not narrowly focused on a unique situation.